isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-diatomaceous-earth-for-fleas-on-dogs.markdown

 resides or hangs out the most.
 This might be its kernel, your carpet.
 This is done to capture any
-[fleas and flea eggs](https://pestpolicy.com/how-to-kill-flea-eggs/) that may be around.
-It is important to note that DE has no effect on [flea eggs](https://pestpolicy.com/flea-eggs-vs-dandruff/) and will wait for them to hatch, so it acts on them.
+[fleas and flea eggs](https://pestpolicy.com/how-to-kill-flea-eggs/) that may be around.Â It is important to note that DE has no effect on [flea eggs](https://pestpolicy.com/flea-eggs-vs-dandruff/) and will wait for them to hatch, so it acts on them.
 **Step 3 - **